nbeili/Metadata-extraction-from-German-scientific-papers/Data Generation/README.md

 3).
 Then Convert PDFs to images and resize them

 4).
 Annotate images.
 If image is not annotated, you may need to check whether the bounding boxes list, coordinates_author list, coordinates_title list and so on are empyty or not.

+P.S. "dataframe_engabstract" has abstracts with english translations while "dataframe_gerabstract" has only german abstracts